 - Fast time-to-production: Deploy in minutes, not weeks

-- Audit-ready infrastructure: SOC 2 Type II attestation with centralized audit trails
+- Audit-ready infrastructure: SOC 2 Type II audited controls, compliance with HIPAA standards, and centralized audit trails

-- Zero Kubernetes expertise: Managed service eliminates infrastructure complexity
+- Zero Kubernetes expertise: Managed SaaS-first service eliminates infrastructure complexity

 - Specialized MCP focus: Purpose-built features for MCP governance